-Don’t Try Be Young Forever
+Why You Shouldn’t Try to Be Young Forever

 Alright, you perpetual 25-year-olds!
 You can’t be young forever!

-Aging, for many actors, means less power, limited opportunities and fewer jobs.
-So, if you can’t beat Father Time, some figure, why not simply deny it’s existence.
+Aging, for many actors, often means less power, limited opportunities and fewer jobs.
+So, if you can’t beat Father Time, some figure, why not simply deny its existence?
 One little white lie and…presto!
 The clock is turned back.

 This is especially true for women.
 Hollywood can be absolutely brutal to the aging actress.
 Even today, ageism is still rampant.
 Consider this gaudy statistic from Womenandhollywood.com:

 But a funny thing happens as time goes on.
 Many of those thousands of actors give up and move on with their lives.
 The actors who stick with it are met with fewer opportunities, but also, fewer people to compete with for those remaining roles.

-Play your “Type”
+Play to your “Type”

 If you’re a woman who looks 35, but you insist on playing 25-year-olds, you are not playing to your type.
-Why would a casting director choose someone who only looks 25 when they squint, when they can easily find a real 25-year-old, or at least, someone who genuinely looks that age?
+Why would a casting director choose someone who only looks 25 when they squint really hard, when they can easily find an actual 25-year-old, or at least, someone who genuinely looks that age?

 All Types Are Needed

 Have you watched any commercials lately?
 Count how many older, or even elderly, roles you see.
 The inevitable conclusion you will come to is: showbusiness needs all types.
 There truly is work for everyone.

-Lastly, consider this quote from Academy Award nominee Leslie Ann Warren:
+Lastly, consider this quote from Academy Award Nominee, Leslie Ann Warren:

-“This industry eats women up in their 20s and spits them out in their 30’s…I haven’t really experienced that ‘shelf life’ issue because of my willingness to embrace my age and continue to allow myself to grow.”
+“This industry eats women up in their 20’s and spits them out in their 30’s…I haven’t really experienced that ‘shelf life’ issue because of my willingness to embrace my age and continue to allow myself to grow.”